Dunnellon Boys & Girls Club of Dunnellon hosting fundraiser dinner

 The Boys & Girls Club of Dunnellon is holding a fundraiser dinner this month in conjunction with the Dunnellon Chamber and Business Association.

-The spaghetti bake dinner will take place at the Club, located across from Walmart in Dunnellon, 20077 SW 110th St.
+The spaghetti bake dinner will take place Sept.
+26 at 5:30 p.m. at the Club, located across from Walmart in Dunnellon, 20077 SW 110th St.

 All proceeds from the fundraiser are used to remodel the education room of the Club to make it more user friendly for its after school, activities-based STEM program for students.